Chamorro people: Early Chamorros

-Chamorro society was based on what sociologist Dr. Lawrence J. Cunningham termed the "matrilineal avuncuclan", one characteristic of which is that the brother(s) of the female parent plays a more primary paternal role than biological male parent of a child.
+Chamorro society was based on what sociologist Lawrence J. Cunningham termed the "matrilineal avuncuclan", one characteristic of which is that the brother(s) of the female parent plays a more primary paternal role than biological male parent of a child.

 Agriculture

 Spanish colonial records show that Chamorro farmers planted seeds according to the phases of the moon.
 For example, farmers on Guam often plant tuber crops such as sweet potato and yams at full moon during low tide.

+According to the University of Guam (UOG), Unibetsedåt Guåhan, the history of Agriculture on Guam had an outstanding number of farms reported in the year of 1940.
+With a high number of reports in 1975 and a decline in 2007, those involved field crop production, livestock and poultry, fish and agriculture.
+Based on the data, market crop sales decreased and a number of agricultural production is unrecognized.

 Culture

 Cosmogony and religion

 According to early Chamorro legend, the world was created by a twin brother and sister, Puntan and Fu'uña.
 As he lay dying, Puntan instructed his sister Fu'uña to make his body into the ingredients of the universe.
 She used his eyes to create the Sun and Moon, his eyebrows to make rainbows, and most of the rest of his parts into various features of the Earth.
 Once her work was complete, she descended on an island called "Guåhan", and transformed herself into a giant rock.
 This rock split, and from it emerged all human beings.
 Some believe that this rock was once located at the site of a church in Agat, while others believe it is the phallic-shaped Laso de Fua located in Fouha Bay in Umatac.

 Ancient Chamorros engaged in ancestor veneration, but did not practice a formal "religion" in the sense of worshiping deities.
 At least one account by Christoph Carl Fernberger in 1623 holds that human sacrifice was practiced to placate a "great fish".
 This claim may be related to a Chamorro legend about why the island of Guam is narrow in the middle.
 According to the legend, a gigantic fish was gradually eating away at the island from both sides.
 Although the ancient Chamorros supposedly had magical abilities, the huge creature eluded them.
 When the men were unsuccessful in hunting it down, the women used their hair to weave a net, which grew larger as they sang.
 The singing enchanted the fish, and lured it into the giant net.

+Enraged that Father Diego Luis de San Vitores had baptized his child, a Chamorro man and his friend killed the priest and Filipino catechist Pedro Calungsod in April 1672, dumping their bodies in the ocean.